craftercms/docs/source/developers/plugins/site-plugins.rst

 * ``plugin.name`` is the name displayed in the Crafter CMS Marketplace.
 Pick a unique name for your plugin.
 You can check in the Crafter CMS Marketplace if the name you picked does not exist yet.
 It's also a best practice to provide a name for your plugin that is meaningful or recognizable to users.
 The name can be multiple words such as ``Site Plugin Example``
 * ``plugin.version`` is a version number for the site plugin
 * ``plugin.description`` should contain a short description of the plugin and is displayed underneath the plugin name in the Crafter CMS Marketplace
+* ``plugin.documentation`` serves as the help block for the plugin.
+It contains a URL to the plugin's readme file (a markdown file) containing information on how to use/configure the plugin whose content is displayed in the Crafter CMS Marketplace
 * ``plugin.website.url`` can be a page for more information on your site plugin or for announcing updates, reporting bugs, etc. from your user community.
 * ``plugin.media.url`` is the path to look for a representative image of the site plugin.
 * ``plugin.license`` is the license supported by the plugin